 Show them that you’re ready to commit to their process and won’t run away from a challenge.
 Most of the time, simply sharing your own unique ideas with a mentor can help convince them.

 Don’t be afraid to voice your opinion—effective, two-way communication will only strengthen your mentoring relationship.

 Top Tip: Learn how to improve your business communication skills in our guide to becoming a more effective business communicator ✨

 Finding a mentor who is a good fit can help business owners and entrepreneurs take bigger leaps towards success.

 A mentor can help you grow professionally, learn new skills, and open your mind to new ideas and ways of thinking.
 You can find a mentor in your own professional or personal circle, or connect with them online.

 Make sure you approach your ideal mentor intelligently and convince them that you are the right person for them.
 If you can prove that you’re an asset worth investing in, and the mentor has the availability, you’ll seal the deal.

-Register your business with Tide for FREE
+Ready to set up your own business?
+Register your company with Tide for FREE

 Photo by Amy Hirschi, published on Unsplash